-Seasonal aspects that has material effect on the financial statement
+Seasonal aspects that have material effect on the financial statements

-There were no seasonal items that have material effect on the financial statement.
+There are no seasonal items that have material effect on the financial statement.

-All material off-balance sheet transactions, arrangements, obligations (including contingent obligations), and other relationships of the company with unconsolidated entities or other persons created during the reporting period.
+All material off-balance sheet transactions, arrangements, obligations (including contingent obligations), and other relationships of the Company with unconsolidated entities or other persons created during the reporting period.

-There were no off-balance sheet transactions, arrangements and obligations with unconsolidated entities or persons during the reporting period.
+There are no off-balance sheet transactions, arrangements and obligations with unconsolidated entities or persons during the reporting period.